matrix-org/matrix-spec-proposals/proposals/2836-threading.md

 This proposal does not require any changes to `/createRoom` as `"m.cross_room_threading": true` can be specified via the `creation_content` field in that API.

-The `POST /relationships` endpoint includes a new field:
+The `POST /event_relationships` endpoint includes a new field:
- - `auto_join: true|false`: if `true`, will automatically join the user calling `/relationships` to rooms they are not joined to in order to explore the thread.
+ - `auto_join: true|false`: if `true`, will automatically join the user calling `/event_relationships` to rooms they are not joined to in order to explore the thread.
 Default: `false`.

 Server implementation:
  - When walking the thread DAG, if there is an event that is not known, check the relationship for `relationship_room_id` and `relationship_servers`.
-If they exist, peek into the room ([MSC2444](https://github.com/matrix-org/matrix-doc/pull/2444)), or if that is not supported, join the room as the user querying `/relationships` if and only if `"auto_join": true` in the `/relationships` request.
+If they exist, peek into the room ([MSC2444](https://github.com/matrix-org/matrix-doc/pull/2444)), or if that is not supported, join the room as the user querying `/event_relationships` if and only if `"auto_join": true` in the `/event_relationships` request.
 This is required in order to allow the event to be retrieved.
 Server implementations can treat the auto join as the same as if the client made a request to [/join/{roomIdOrAlias}](https://matrix.org/docs/spec/client_server/r0.6.0#post-matrix-client-r0-join-roomidoralias) with the `server_name` query parameters set to those in `relationship_servers`.
+ - After joining the room, the server should use the federated API `/event_relationships` to explore the thread in the newly joined room as the server will not have those events.
+These events can be stored as outliers or dropped depending on storage requirements.

 Security considerations:
  - Allowing cross-room threading leaks the event IDs in a given room, as well as which servers are in the room at the point